 You should almost try to sell yourself on your profile although most people wont expect you to have any experience.
 Once it is set up you can start sending out messages to places you like the look of, detailing the dates your available etc. It is pretty relaxed so don’t worry too much about what you say, just be friendly and you’ll find somewhere.

 Most places expect around 4-6 hours work per day, 5 days a week.
 Obviously this varies but don’t expect to be let off easy, you have to earn your keep!
-That being said, the family we stayed with were very relaxed and happy for us to leave and explore the area if we wanted.
+That being said, the family we stayed with were very relaxed.
+They were happy for us to leave and explore the area if we wanted.
 You can usually get a pretty good idea of what hosts are like by reading their profiles and reviews from previous volunteers.

 We really got stuck in to life on the dairy farm and were given lots of independence and responsibility from the get go.
-It was a little daunting (didn’t want to loose a cow etc) but we turned out to be pretty capable cow girls.
-We helped milk the cows, fed the calves which was definitley the best bit, looked after the kids (human not goat), cooked dinner some nights, helped build fences, drove tractors and turned soil for vegetables among other things.
+It was a little daunting (didn’t want to loose a cow etc).
+But we turned out to be pretty capable cow girls.
+We helped milk the cows, fed the calves which was definitely the best bit, looked after the kids (human not goat), cooked dinner some nights, helped build fences, drove tractors and turned soil for vegetables among other things.
 All fun and games!

-I had an amazing time on the farm and learnt a lot I would never have known about the dairy industry which is a big part of life for many New Zealanders (it’s the second biggest export sector in NZ).
+I had an amazing time on my Workaway in New Zealand and learnt a lot I would never have known about the dairy industry.
+It is a big part of life for many New Zealanders (it’s the second biggest export sector in NZ).
 Where I stand ethically in relation to the industry is a whole other kettle of fish and I wont start on that now!
 But I do hope you enjoyed this post and found it helpful.
 Have you ever done a Workaway, Wwoofing or Helpx?
 If so, where?
 I’d love to know.